Want to try it for yourself?

-An application security policy establishes acceptable security and protection boundaries within which cloud native application developers and security teams can operate as they develop new software.
+An application security policy establishes acceptable security and protection boundaries within which application developers and security teams can operate as they develop new software, often leveraging application security solutions with policy features.
 When the software security policy automatically and consistently sets boundaries before work begins, it delivers critical information for efficient application development processes.

 No one application security policy will fit every organization.
 AppSec policies must fit your organization's size and business model.
 As a result, there’s a need to develop effective policies that follow established application security best practices, while setting suitable levels for vulnerability protection and determining which third-party applications and open source components to use.
 In addition to organizational preferences, you must closely follow standards like the OWASP Top 10.

 Even taking all of that into consideration, it can be difficult to establish AppSec policies that effectively balance protection with performance.
 The information provided here will help you establish enterprise security policies that reduce vulnerabilities and enable developers to continue releasing innovative software.

 Software development has changed.
 Rapid deployment has become standard, and many DevOps teams rely heavily on open source code to support their projects.
 This new deployment environment has largely grown from the implementation of CI/CD processes within companies, and enterprises in particular.

 Within this fast-paced, enterprise environment, vulnerabilities can originate from something as simple as a configuration error.
 Snyk's State of Cloud Native Application Security Report revealed the top two causes for security incidents were misconfiguration (45%) and known unpatched vulnerabilities (38%)

 One recent study revealed that out of 85,000 applications that were analyzed, 83% contained at least one security flaw.
 Of these, 20% had a severe vulnerability.
 While not all of these vulnerabilities present a major security risk, hackers continue to refine their attacks by using ingenious workarounds to penetrate software.